The 31217 belongs to the 3rd generation of DDR radio bugs and is based

 Knowles 3 ,

-commonly ordered under the pretence of hearing aid manufacturing.
+commonly obtained under the pretence of hearing aid manufacturing.

 Institut für Technische Untersuchungen (ITU) was a covert operation